awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 Use the Percona XtraBackup tool to create your backup\.
 For more information, see [Creating Your Database Backup](#MySQL.Procedural.Importing.Backup)\.

 If you already have an IAM role, you can use that\.
 If you don't have an IAM role, you can create a new one manually\.
 Alternatively, you can choose to have a new IAM role created for you in your account by the wizard when you restore the database by using the AWS Management Console\.
 If you want to create a new IAM role manually, or attach trust and permissions policies to an existing IAM role, see [Creating an IAM Role Manually](#MySQL.Procedural.Importing.Enabling.IAM)\.
-If you want to have a new IAM role created for you, follow the procedure in [AWS Management Console](#MySQL.Procedural.Importing.Console)
+If you want to have a new IAM role created for you, follow the procedure in [AWS Management Console](#MySQL.Procedural.Importing.Console)\.

 ## Creating Your Database Backup<a name="MySQL.Procedural.Importing.Backup"></a>